iankorf/MCB185-2023/unit5_advanced_linux/README.md

 zcat gff.gz | grep -v "^#"  | grep gene | wc
 ```

 No, E. coli doesn't contain 9477 genes.
-There are are a number of ways to get
+There are a number of ways to get the
-the correct number but we will leave this as a cautionary note and move on.
+correct number but we will leave this as a cautionary note and move on.

 ------------------------------------------------------------------------------